killianmarty/Rank-Based-ABE-PKE/README.md

 | 256            | 254.4   | 19.5    | 269.0   |

 ### AVX optimized version

+The values are in millions of CPU cycles.

 | Security Level | Keygen  | Encrypt | Decrypt |
 |----------------|---------|---------|---------|